Guardian Druid Tank Rotation, Cooldowns, and Abilities — Shadowlands 9.2.5

 Basically: If you take 30% of your maximum health in damage, you generate 30 Rage.
 If you take 65% of your maximum health in damage, you generate 65 Rage.

-Incarnation: Guardian of Ursoc is mainly used as an offensive burst AoE cooldown, however it can also be used to boost Rage generation.
+Incarnation: Guardian of Ursoc is mainly used as defensive cooldown.
+The reduced cooldown of Frenzied Regeneration and reduced Rage cost of Ironfur allow you survive significantly better while this is active.
 Alternatively, it can be taken when you need to make extensive use of Growl, for example if you are having trouble holding threat on multiple enemies.
 Remember that Mangle hits up to 3 enemies while this cooldown is active.
 Your Rage generation is significantly increased during Incarnation, so keep an eye on your Rage bar so you do not cap out and waste Rage.

 When using Guardian of Elune, you want to make sure that, if possible, every Frenzied Regeneration and Ironfur cast you have is empowered by Guardian of Elune.
 Against a single incoming nuke, it is obviously fine to get a non-Guardian of Elune powered Ironfur, as its duration will not be a factor (especially if there is a tank swap after the nuke).

-Catweaving is a playstyle where you shift back and forth between Cat Form and Bear Form while not actively tanking, in order to squeeze extra damage out of the Feral abilities you gain when talenting into Feral Affinity.
+Catweaving is a playstyle where you shift back and forth between Cat Form and Bear Form while not actively tanking, in order to squeeze extra damage out of the Feral abilities you gain when talenting into Feral Affinity and Heart of the Wild.
 Catweaving is an advanced topic and significantly complicates the rotation.
 It is not recommended for those who are just picking up Guardian Druid, or when you are learning a new fight.
-That being said, when done correctly, it is a significant DPS increase over staying in Bear Form on single target, and with a bit of caution it can be done with a low risk factor.
+That being said, when done correctly, it is a significant DPS increase over staying in Bear Form on single target, and, with a bit of caution, it can be done with a low risk factor.

 Catweaving does not work on every encounter.
 It requires there to be frequent periods where you are not tanking or taking damage, since you have far less health and damage mitigation in Cat Form.
 If you are unsure if catweaving is possible on a fight, it is always better to play it safe and stay in Bear Form.
 It should go without saying that catweaving is 100% focused on dealing damage, and does not compromise for survivability whatsoever.